sbonardt/makeitso-drupal/README.md

 makeitso
 ========

 Make it so - Drupal 7 startup theme.
+Use preferably together with https://github.com/sbonardt/base_theme_overrides to streamline your Drupal 7 theme
 Work in progress!
 Not ready for usage yet!

 ---